Developer Activity: Work on feature branch

 Conclusion

-In this module you learnt how Software Templates and plugins can accelerate developer productivity.
+In this module you learned how Software Templates and plugins can accelerate developer productivity.
 With Red Hat Developer Hub, developers have access to all the necessary tools via a single pane of glass, reducing cognitive load.

 This marks the end of the inner loop within the ephemeral development environment.
 In the next section, you will create a merge request to the main branch to initiate the outer loop.